braidn/Knowledge-Repo/Elixir.md

   * This can be thought of as strings in ruby.
 Each char has a specific list/array location.
 * Because of the head/tail idea, many lists will go through a form of recursion.

+## Dictionaries

+* Just like in many other programming languages, these are simple key value pairs.
+* They come in a variety of flavors: HashDict, Maps, and keywords.
+* Maps and HashDicts implement the `Dict` behavior.
+  * The Dict module will have plenty of methods to modify and change Dictionary types.
+* To access a specific values, use an atom like: `dic[:key]`
+* Multiple identical keys are allowed but require some special getters to get information.
+* Like most things in Elixir, pattern matching plays a big role in Maps.
+* Maps do not allow binding of a value to a key during pattern matching.
+* Like most things in Elixir, Maps are immutable and updating one cause a new copy.
+  * can be done by: `new_map = %{ old_map | key => val }`.
+  * all assignment changes happen after the pipe operator.
+  * this is _only_ for changing existing keys, not removing or adding.

+### Struct

+* A struct is a lightweight version of a map and allows for type pattern matching.
+* Structs are wrapped in modules to have struct specific functions defined to the associate struct.
+* Structs are accessed using dot notation: `something.name`
+* These are seemingly good for adding types like in Elm or Golang.
+* Structs can also be nested within one another.
+The field would take: `%{}` as a type.

+### Sets

+* Only one implementation of sets: HashSet

 ## Value Types

 * Integers can contain `_` which is used to separate large numbers.